 The 41-year-old, of Cottingley, Leeds, plans to appeal against the conviction.

-Keer was out walking naked except for a backpack, boots and baseball cap in Otley Chevin last October, when he was apprehended by an off-duty police officer.'No offence'
+Keer was out walking naked except for a backpack, boots and baseball cap in Otley Chevin last October, when he was apprehended by an off-duty police officer.

 In an interview with BBC Radio Leeds, he said he would carry on being a naturist but would not return to Otley Chevin naked.